Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Why might the government change Cash ISAs?

-The government has made clear its desire to get the economy growing more quickly, and it has identified the UK’s role as a financial hub in achieving that.
+Additionally, the government has made clear its desire to get the economy growing more quickly and has identified the UK’s role as a financial hub in achieving that.
 It therefore makes some sense to encourage savers to put money held in cash to use in stocks or bonds where it can potentially be more productive.
 This could also increase domestic demand for shares, adding to the appeal of the UK to companies looking for a market on which to list their shares.

-Advocates of scrapping Cash ISAs have argued that no other country incentivises people to park their money in cash.
+Advocates of limiting Cash ISAs have argued that no other country incentivises people to park their money in cash.

 Finally, there could be an attraction in removing tax-free status from cash interest as a means to raise tax revenue.